• Skip to main content

 Barbara Oakley: Learning How To Learn [The Knowledge Project Ep. #31]

-Oh, and she is also the creator and instructor of Learning to Learn, the most popular Massive Open Online Course (MOOC) ever(!), with over one million enrolled students.
+Barbara is the creator and instructor of Learning to Learn, with over one million enrolled students.

 In this fascinating interview, we cover many aspects of learning, including how to make it stick so we remember more and forget less, how to be more efficient so we learn more quickly, and how to remove the barriers that get in the way of effective learning.